-The internship year begins with an orientation week during which time training supervisors present a description of the activities and requirements of each training setting.
+The internship year begins with two orientation weeks during which time hospital personnel and training supervisors present a description of the activities and requirements of each training setting.
 All interns are required to participate in training experiences involving psychological assessment, treatment and consultation-liaison service.
 In addition to these core-training requirements, interns are selected to participate in one of the two following yearlong specialized multidisciplinary training tracks: the Pediatric Health Track or the Neuropsychology Track.
-Training is also available through the following subspecialty clinics and services: Neurodevelopmental Clinic, Diabetes Clinic, the Bone Marrow Transplant Team and the Pain Management Team.
+Training is also available through the following subspecialty clinics and services, based on track: Diabetes Clinic, the Hemophilia Clinic and the JRA Clinic.
 Attendance at hospital multidisciplinary teaching rounds across services (e.g., Pulmonology, Oncology, Gastroenterology, etc.) is also encouraged.
 Efforts are made to accommodate interns' individual training interests and needs as long as the core and specialized training requirements are met.

 Throughout the year, patients are assigned based on the presenting problem in order to expose interns to a full range of assessment (developmental, intellectual, processing, achievement, emotional, behavioral) and treatment (individual therapy, family therapy, group therapy) modalities, taking into consideration the intern's prior training and experience.